NAME

 Using the human compiler, the above schema will be output as the standard, more boring 'Integer, value between 1 and 6.'

-Priority: 2 (very high), after default
+Priority: 2 (very high), after default.

-See also: name
+See also: name, description, tags.

 description => STR